Psychedelic/dank-docs/docs/basic-concepts/charging-stations.md

 ## Creating Charging Stations Through Dank

-Through the **Charging Stations builder API**, Dank Accounts can use a simple API call to:
+Through the **Charging Stations builder API**, users can access a simple API call to:

 - Create, configure, and deploy a new Charging Station to the Internet Computer.
 - Assign canisters to a station, so that they can receive/request cycles from it.
-- Automate and control the refill amounts that both the Charging Station can request to the main Dank Account's balance, and that the Canisters associated to that Station can request to the station itself.
+- Automate and control the refill amounts that both the Charging Station can request to their balance in Dank, and that the Canisters associated to that Station can request to the station itself.

 All of this, without the need of manually coding or designing the Charging Station itself, since Dank does the heavy lifting.
 Developers need only to set the parameters, and Dank will handle the rest.